vajv12/CSC190_Website/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/HTML5_logo_and_wordmark.svg/1024px-HTML5_logo_and_wordmark.svg.png" alt="HTML logo" width="20%" height="20%">
 <img src="https://media.licdn.com/dms/image/D4E12AQFFYnJcaBca2A/article-cover_image-shrink_720_1280/0/1692721264999?e=2147483647&v=beta&t=M1fXs-4m7O8-N-1un-6AWU6sJqck1jOyymr4G5UOamg" alt="HTML logo" width="20%" height="20%">

-The programming languages we use throughout this project are CSS, HTML, and React.
-We choose these languages as it is fundamental to use to create a dynamic website.
+The programming languages we are using throughout this project are CSS, HTML, and React.
+We chose these languages as it is fundamental to use when creating a dynamic website.

 # IDE
 <img src="https://ubuntu.com/wp-content/uploads/c9f4/visualstudio_code-card.png" alt="VSCode logo" width="50%" height="30%">
-The IDE of choice is Visual Studio Code (VSCODE) as everyone in the group has experience with it and found it the most user-friendly.
+The IDE of choice is Visual Studio Code (VSCODE) as everyone in the group has experience with it and it is also the most user-friendly.

 # Database
 <img src="https://firebase.google.com/static/downloads/brand-guidelines/PNG/logo-standard.png" alt="Firebase logo" width="50%" height="30%">